kavyadotnetfs-wq/CurrencyConverter/README.md

 This request converts the source currency to targeted currency values with the exchange rate **Example requests**
 # USD → INR
-curl(GET) "http://localhost:5000/convert?sourceCurrency=USD&targetCurrency=INR&amount=100"
+Run this api using the postman by the selecting the verb as get and paste this url there(ensure that dotnet project is running locally) curl(GET) "http://localhost:5000/convert?sourceCurrency=USD&targetCurrency=INR&amount=100"

 # EUR → USD